Calcio Travel Notes: Udinese

 From that point, Milan dominated proceedings but produced few clear-cut chances as they tried to force their way back into the game.
 Despite Milan’s impotence, there was an air of inevitability about their eventual injury-time equaliser.
 Zlatan Ibrahimovic, surrounded by defenders in the six-yard box, swivelled to unleash an acrobatic shot into the hosts’ net.

 As a city, Udine certainly offers something different for the Italian groundhopper.
-The main obstacle remains its isolated location, with no direct flights and several hours by road or train to the nearest hub cities of Verona or Bologna.
+The main obstacle remains its isolated location, with no direct flights and several hours by road or train to the nearest hub cities of Venice or Verona.
 However, there is certainly scope for a groundhopping itinerary also comprising Triestina and Pordenone in the far northeast, or Venezia, Padova, Cittadella and Vicenza if willing to travel a little further west.

 Thanks for reading.
 If you enjoyed this, check out our other calcio travel guides here.